openjfx/javafx-gradle-plugin/README.md

 ## Migrating from 0.0.14 to 0.1.0

+The previous version rewrote the whole classpath/module path and removed the "wrong" transitive Jars.
+This is no longer the case.
+If you have problems with mixed JavaFX jars (e.g. `javafx-base-linux`, `java-base-mac`) during `assemble` task or see errors like `Error initializing QuantumRenderer: no suitable pipeline found` it is likely one or more of your dependencies may have published metadata that includes JavaFX dependencies with classifiers.
+The ideal solution is to reach out to library authors to update their JavaFX plugin and publish a patch with fixed metadata.
+A fallback solution to this is to `exclude group: 'org.openjfx'` on the dependencies causing the issue.

-Previously on `0.0.14` and below there was a transitive dependency on `org.javamodularity.moduleplugin`.
+Additionally on `0.0.14` and below there was a transitive dependency on `org.javamodularity.moduleplugin`.
 If your **modular** project stops working after updating to `0.1.0` or above it is likely that you need to explicitly add the [org.javamodularity.moduleplugin](https://plugins.gradle.org/plugin/org.javamodularity.moduleplugin) back to your build and set `java.modularity.inferModulePath.set(false)` to keep things working as they were.